PrakashVaithyanathan1/ABDM-InPTA-Metric-Storm/README.md

 J1909-3744.DMtimeseries.txt: Decoupled dispersion measure data proving the Achromatic Shield.
 .par and .tim files: Primary InPTA DR2 residuals processed via PINT.
 Jitter1.1730.py: The computational engine for extracting the 1.4639 signature and the 1.024 stability floor.
 This work serves as the ultimate "Swampland Razor" for the String Theory Landscape, collapsing complex vacuum solutions into a single, dynamic 4D Hamiltonian attractor.
-By providing these files, we ensure the Prakash-Arnold Unification is fully verifiable by the global scientific community.
+By providing these files, we ensure the Unification is fully verifiable by the global scientific community.

 Attribution:
 All primary observational data are the property of the InPTA Consortium.
 We express our deepest gratitude to the InPTA team and NCRA-TIFR for their decades of excellence in Indian gravitational science.
 This repository is a technical supplement to the forthcoming Nature publication.